Silverquark/WanhaoI3PlusFirmwareMod/README.md

 Load Marlin.ino with Arduino.
 Select Arduino Mega under Tools->Boards.
 Check the sketch with the ✔ button.
 If no errors show up upload the sketch to your printer.

+If anything goes wrong, you can get the stock firmware files from [here](http://www.wanhao3dprinter.com/FAQ/ShowArticle.asp?ArticleID=79)

 # Usefull development links:

 Marlin changes for LCD: